-You also can find your expiration date on your electronic I-94 Departure Record by visiting the Custom and Border Protection’s website, and entering your name, date of birth, and passport country and date of issuance.
-In theory, you should be able to retrieve this information on your smartphone after you leave the immigration counter and before you collect your luggage.
-In practice, it may take a day or two for the database to be updated.
+You also can find your expiration date on your electronic I-94 Departure Record by visiting the Custom and Border Protection agency's website and entering your name, date of birth, and passport country and date of issuance.
+In theory, you should be able to retrieve this information on your smartphone after leaving the immigration counter and before you collect your luggage.
+In practice, it can take a day or two for the database to be updated.

 If you stay beyond that date, you become "unlawfully present," and the consequences can become severe.
-After 180 days of unlawful presence, you cannot return to U.S. for three years from the date you finally depart.
+After 180 days of unlawful presence, you cannot return to the U.S. for three years from the date you finally depart.
 If you overstay by a year, the ban on returning to the U.S. becomes ten years.
 These are known as the three- and ten-year bars.

 Before a new regulation became effective on January 17, 2017, it was unclear how much time workers with E, H, L, O, and TN visas had between when they left one employer and when they joined the next one.
 The new rule provides that you're still in lawful status, in other words permitted to remain in the U.S., for up to 60 days between jobs.

 The other circumstance is if USCIS exercises discretion under this 60-day rule to shorten the period.
 The policy of the new rule is to allow a worker in the U.S. on an E, H, L, O, or TN visa to seek new employer sponsorship for work authorization or to submit an application to change status to another visa category.
 The comments to the rule explain that when you leave one employer, you need to seek new employment immigration sponsorship or arrange for another visa category "in an expedient manner."
-Therefore, if you're sitting around doing nothing for 59 days and then decide to do something about your immigration status on day 60, USCIS may not grant your or your new employer's request for a change or extension of status.
+Therefore, if you're sitting around doing nothing for 59 days and then decide to do something about your immigration status on day 60, USCIS might not grant your or your new employer's request for a change or extension of status.

 A variation on the above 60-day grace period is when your job ends and you have no plans to seek another job or another visa category.
 Rather, you simply want to vacation for a few weeks and then return to your home abroad.